Cebu Island is one of my favorite destinations in the Philippines and a popular spot for most tourists visiting the Central Visayas Region!

 CEBU TOURIST SPOTS

-I have divided this Cebu Travel Guide into two parts, Tourist Spots In South Cebu and Tourist Spots In North Cebu to help you craft together your own Cebu itinerary!
+I have divided this Cebu travel guide into two parts, Tourist Spots In Cebu South and Tourist Spots In Cebu North to help you craft together your own itinerary!

-So without further ado, here is my Ultimate Cebu Travel Guide which includes 15 Best Things To Do In Cebu!
+So without further ado, here is a complete list of 15 Best Things To Do In Cebu!

 SOUTH CEBU TOURIST SPOTS